crustio/crust-wiki/docs/claims.md

 ### II.
 Verify transactions and bridge tokens

-1. Select the account of Maxwell Preview Network that you want to claim
+1. Select the account of Crust mainnet that you want to claim
 2. Input the Tx Hash you copied from  [Step I](#i-send-cru-claim-transaction)
 3. Click "Continue", this step will wait for a while, backend bridge service will check the legicimacy of your claim transaction. **The network may busy for a while, and you will receive a failure hint, if that, you can wait and try it later.**